Back to Garden & Landscape

 Cheyenne privet

-To 7,500 FS to PS L 4-6’ x 4-6’ Upright dense habit.
+To 7,500 FS to PS 4-6’ x 4-6’ Upright dense habit.
 Dark green glossy leaves.
 White flowers in early summer followed by glossy black fruit that is attractive

 to birds.
 Good hedge plant.